 If you’re looking for a cheap yet effective GPS watch this is the best handheld device for you.
 This watch has a rectangular display and a plastic body.
 The straps of the watch are also of rubber.
 It has a simple design.

-The homescreen has time, date and the battery indicator.
+The home screen has time, date, and the battery indicator.
 It’s pretty thick and clunky.
 I have to say it’s not the most fashionable watch.
-Talking about features, it has step-counting feature which Garmin Forerunner 10 didn’t have.
-It gives you your steps, your goal, your distance and your calories burnt.
+Talking about features, it has a step-counting feature that Garmin Forerunner 10 didn’t have.
+It gives you your steps, your goal, your distance, and your calories burnt.